AdaCore/aws/docs/source/high_level_services.rst

     AWS.Server.Shutdown (WS);
  end WPS;

-Build this program and launch it, it will server `HTML` pages and images in the current directory.
+Build this program and execute it to serve `HTML` pages and images in the current directory.

 It is possible to activate the directory browsing facility of this